Gvte-Kali/BadStuffHosting/BadUSB/W1ns1d3r/readme.md

 ## Description

-This project is a BadUSB mix of some rubber ducky scripts
+This project is a BadUSB mix of some rubber ducky scripts.

 **What it does :**
 - Get Antivirus software and version